 To change your earning preference from points to miles you will have to go to your Marriott Bonvoy “My Account” page.
 Go to the “profile” tab, and then scroll down to the “Earning Preferences” section, where a pop-up will ask you to choose either miles or points.
 If you select miles, you will then have to add your preferred airline and frequent flyer number.

 Now that we have covered all the ways you can earn points, let’s review how to use them.

 Marriott has some great ways to redeem your Bonvoy points.
-As a general rule, the best redemption options are using your points for free hotel nights, transfers to frequent flyer miles or for unique experiences with Marriott Moments.
-Redeeming for gift cards, rentals cars, cruises and shopping are all options, but they provide a very low value for your points.
+As a general rule, the best redemption options are using your points for free hotel nights, transfers to frequent flyer miles, or unique experiences with Marriott Moments.
+Redeeming for gift cards, rental cars, cruises, and shopping are all options, but they provide a very low value for your points.

-How to transfer Marriott Bonvoy points to frequent flyer programs
+How to Transfer Marriott Bonvoy Points to Frequent Flyer Miles